1. Piha Beach.

 8. Muriwai Beach.

 Drive your car for miles along this black sand beach.
 Just don’t get stuck below the high tide line.
 Great fun.
 Perfect for a 4 wheel drive or quad bike.
 Great fishing and surfing around the point at Maori Bay.
-Gannet colony is popular with photographers.
+The gannet colony is popular with photographers.
+Book a private tour.

 10. Shakespear Beach.